 Who is it for?

-If you are a probationary lecturer you should register for the full Postgrduate Certificate for Higher Education programme (PGCHE) and if you are a Graduate Teaching Assistant you should register for the Associate Fellowship Scheme (AFS)
+If you are a probationary lecturer you should register for the Postgrduate Certificate for Higher Education programme (PGCHE).
+The PGCHE is not available to HPLs, lab technicians etc.

 The PGCHE registration period is two years and the AFS registration period is one year.
 If you have already completed parts of a similar programme elsewhere, or if you have previous experience of teaching in Higher Education, you may be eligible to apply for exemption from parts of the PGCHE programme and complete more quickly.